nberdonc/e-commerce-client/README.md

-### -E-COMMERCE PAGE: Created with REACT.JS for the UI apliying FLEX BOX and GRID.
+### -E-COMMERCE PAGE:

+Bootstrapped with REACT.JS for the UI apliying FLEX BOX and GRID.
 Using react-router-dom for the navigation bar, react-stripe-js as the secured payment platform and Axios to make asynchronous HTTP requests to REST endpoints and perform CRUD operations.

 **Deployed in Heroku:** https://nb-ecommerce-web-client.herokuapp.com/